IntersectAustralia/hcsvlab-docs/NLTK.md

 * You have a CentOS machine.
 * You have a non-root user account on this machine with sudo privileges.
 * You are logged in as this user and are in the home directory.
 * You have python installed.
-Type the following in your terminal to see your python install version:
+Type the following in your terminal to see your python install version: `python -V`

-    python -V

 ### Setup
 Install python tools

-    sudo yum update  #IS THIS NEEDED?
     sudo yum install python-devel python-setuptools

 Install Pip